DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 ### Does the project require ethical pre-approval?
 If the project involves health research, use of human biological material, testing on animals or similar, a pre-approval is likely needed to execute the project.
 The approval case numbers should be referred to in the DMP.

 NB!
-Registrations of the legal basis of procesing personal data are not the same as a research ethics assessment and should therefore not be included here, but addressed in the next question.
+Registrations of the legal basis of procesing personal data are not the same as a research ethics assessment.
+This should therefore not be included here, but addressed in the next question.

 Read more about [Ethical approvals.](/pages//support_03_legal_ethics#ethical-approvals)

 ### Will any data connected to a person ("personal data") be collected/processed?
 <code> If personal data are collected/processed, make sure to classify information security and choose storage and backup solutions accordingly.</code>